-I actually agree with that, but each of us is responsible for how we live and behave on this planet.
+That may be true, but each of us is responsible for how we live and behave on this planet.

 I know what it is to struggle, but I have no idea what it’s like to go without the basics of life.